The Rocketeer (character): Synopsis

 In April 1938, Cliff Secord is a small-time pilot at Bigelow's Air Circus, based at the Chaplin Aerodrome near Los Angeles.
 He discovers a rocket pack hidden by two gangsters fleeing the police in his custom racing plane, the Blind Bulldog.
 He takes the device to his friend, the avuncular engineer Peevy, who is fascinated by the device and designs a helmet to allow Cliff to direct the rocket pack, which they plan to test.
 However, their efforts cause Cliff to miss his slot for a barnstorming act at the aerodrome.
 To cover for him one of Cliff's fellow pilots, the alcoholic Malcolm, takes the plane up but soon has problems.
 Cliff retrieves the helmet and rocket pack and, after some difficulty, rescues Malcolm before the plane crashes.
 The dramatic rescue attracts press attention, and while Cliff is able to land without being identified by the crowd, he is captured by a gun-toting heavy.
 The press name the mysterious hero "the Rocketeer", while Peevy and Cliff's girl Betty search for him.
 Cliff and his captor are run off the road; he discovers the dead driver was a G-man, and their attackers are Nazi agents hoping to capture the rocket pack for the Fatherland.
 He is able to escape and is patched up by Betty and Peevy.
 Aghast at the danger, Betty makes Cliff promise to return the rocket pack to its rightful owner.
 However, the following day, Bigelow fires Cliff, and Betty is kidnapped by Nazi thugs.
 Cliff gives chase in the Bulldog, and is able to harry them into crashing; Betty is saved, but the hoods escape and identify Cliff as having the rocket pack.

-Without a job and with Betty spending more time trying to launch her modelling career with photographer Marco of Hollywood, Cliff becomes downcast until Peevy talks him through the instructions for the rocket engine, which Cliff had not bothered reading, leading to a more successful test.
+Without a job and with Betty spending more time trying to launch her modelling career with Hollywood photographer Marco, Cliff becomes downcast until Peevy talks him through the instructions for the rocket engine, which Cliff had not bothered reading, leading to a more successful test.
 After returning home, he finds two colorful characters waiting for him, representatives of the inventor of the device.
 Cliff gives them the slip and Peevy is able to smuggle him to the aerodrome.
 However, when they arrive they find the new experimental Douglas Locust plane has been hijacked; Cliff attempts to clear his name by recovering the Locust, evading the rocket's inventor in the process.
 The latter gives chase in a Boeing P-26, saving Cliff when the pack runs out of fuel.
 The pair then work together, with the inventor dropping Cliff onto the aircraft.
 He overpowers the Nazi pilots and is able to successfully crash-land the Locust.
 Cliff is hospitalized; on returning to consciousness he finds that Betty has gone to New York City with Marco, who plans to launch her as a model in Europe.
 Determined to follow her, he recovers the rocket pack and fakes his own death before setting out in the Blind Bulldog to win Betty back.